Take your photography to the next level with a Starry Night Crash Course!

 Charles combines his love of beauty, nature, adventure and people into a creative outlet where he seeks to produce extraordinary works of art.
 He has a deep connection to the night sky having lived and camped in Northern Arizona for the over 29 years with brilliantly dark skies.
 This love of the stars and a fascination with the sky as it changes from season to season calls him out quite often.
 His late-night forays into nature is also a time for him to find peace, contemplate life, and be in constant appreciation of our magnificent planet.
 Over the last few years he has enjoyed sharing this awe by playing with clients out in these landscapes and showing them this beauty while photographing them in it.
 Always willing to share his experience, a degree in Technology Education serves him well while teaching workshops and helping fellow photographers that cross his path.

-• Laptop computer with following software installed (accounts created and ready to use): Google Earth, Adobe Lightroom & Photoshop, StarStaX, Hugui (stitching) & Color Effects Pro plugin.
-Will also cover Photo Pills phone app • Camera with manual/bulb mode, preferably with good low light performance • 35mm Lens (equivalent), preferable wider (24mm) that is f2.8 or faster • Tripod • Remote trigger • Head lamp/flashlight preferably with red led
+Required Gear: • Laptop computer with following software installed (accounts created and ready to use): Google Earth, Adobe Lightroom & Photoshop, StarStaX, Hugui (stitching) & Color Effects Pro plugin.
+Will also cover Photo Pills phone app • Camera with manual/bulb mode, preferably with good low light performance • 35mm lens (equivalent), preferable wider (24mm) that is f2.8 or faster • Tripod • Remote trigger • Head lamp/flashlight preferably with red led

 Recommended Gear: • Full frame camera • Camp chair • Bug spray • Appropriate clothing/shoes